Central Georgia: Culture and attractions

-Central Georgia has several cultural attractions that include the Ocmulgee National Monument, Georgia National Fairground, and the Museum of Aviation at the Robins Air Force Base.
+Central Georgia has several cultural attractions that include the Ocmulgee National Monument, Georgia National Fairground, and the Museum of Aviation at Robins Air Force Base.
 Macon is home to over 10 museums, 5 tours and 7 annual festivals.
 Some of the museums include the Tubman African American Museum, the Georgia Sports Hall of Fame, and the Museum of Arts & Sciences.

-The region has an abundance of nature and wildlife; the High Falls state park is located just north west of Macon.
-High Falls was a prosperous Industrial town with several stores, including a mill, a cotton gin and a shoe factory until it fell from prosperity.
+The region has an abundance of nature and wildlife; the High Falls State Park is located just northwest of Macon.
+High Falls was a prosperous industrial town with several stores, including a mill, a cotton gin and a shoe factory until it fell from prosperity.

 Notable annual events

-The region hosts several events each year, with Macon, the population center hosting over 20 annual events and has been nicknamed the festival capital of Georgia.
+The region hosts several events each year.
+Macon hosts over twenty annual events and has been nicknamed the festival capital of Georgia.
 Macon's popular events include the International Cherry Blossom Festival, the Bragg Jam, the Ocmulgee Indian Celebration.
 Other popular events include the Georgia Peach Festival which is hosted in Byron and Fort Valley, and the annual miss Georgia Peach pageant hosted in Fort Valley.

 Transportation

 The region features a regional airport, the Middle Georgia Regional Airport.
-The region is only hours away from the port of Savannah, a major U.S. seaport.
-Major freeways and highways in the region include, Interstate-75, Interstate-475, Interstate-16, Georgia State Route-80, Georgia State route-23, and Georgia State route-19.
+The region is only hours away from the Port of Savannah, a major U.S. seaport.
+Major freeways and highways in the region include, Interstate 16, Interstate 75, Interstate 475, US 23, US 41, US 80, US 129, US 341, and US 441.